biolink/biolink-model/docs/CaseToPhenotypicFeatureAssociation.md

 # Class: CaseToPhenotypicFeatureAssociation

-An association between a case (e.g. individual patient) and a phenotypic feature in which the individual has or has had the phenotype
+An association between a case (e.g. individual patient) and a phenotypic feature in which the individual has or has had the phenotype.

 URI: [biolink:CaseToPhenotypicFeatureAssociation](https://w3id.org/biolink/vocab/CaseToPhenotypicFeatureAssociation)